How Much House Can I Afford?

 Mortgage qualification is based on the total monthly payment including Principal and Interest, Real estate taxes, homeowners insurance, HOA or Condo association fees, and PMI (or private mortgage insurance if a loan has less than 20% down payment).

-If you are applying for a home and have only other credit card and installment accounts, the lenders look at your 28 % / 36% ratios for house and total debts.
+If you are applying for a home and have only other credit card and installment accounts, generally lenders start at your 28 % / 36% ratios for house and total debts.

-If you own other properties or will have country club fees, or have a lot of other long term obligations then they will look at your total debts of 36-50% as the maximum cap first and then your maximum housing expense you are applying for capped at 28%.
-If you have a lot of other long term obligations then the mortgage expense will be a lot lower than 28% – the maximum total of 36% – 50% rules.
+If you own other properties or will have country club fees, or have a lot of other long term obligations then they will look at your total debts of 50% as the maximum cap first and then your maximum housing expense you are applying for capped at 40%.
+If you have a lot of other long term obligations then the mortgage expense will be on the lower end – the maximum total of 36% – 50% rules.
+The calculators below use the 28 / 50% ratio,.

 It you are buying in a country club where there are mandatory annual dues, these monthly dues and assessments are also included in your total monthly payment calculation.